Zipcoder/reveal-slides.tcus/md/intro-to-oop-design-patterns-creational.md

 -
 ## Creational Patterns: Builder
 * Separate the construction of a complex object from its representation so that the same construction process can create different representations

-* Builder pattern was introduced to solve some of the problems with Factory and Abstract Factory design patterns when the Object contains a lot of attributes.
+* Resolves issues with large construction involving a lot of attributes.

 -